 Although cloud cover is forecast to persist across central OK, the environment will still be conditionally supportive for convective given steepening mid-level lapse rates and increasing deep-layer shear.
-A severe storm or two may be possible if sufficient lift moves over the region.

-Let's add in a confidence - section!
+Let's add in a confidence section!
 (It is relatively short here for brevity.)